 After you have accepted the offer of admission, please complete the following checklist to begin your transition to Columbia:

-Activating your UNI will also activate your Columbia email account (known as LionMail).
-You should check this account regularly; all official correspondence from the University will be sent to your Columbia email account.
+Next, activate your Columbia email account (known as LionMail).
+You should check it regularly; all official correspondence from the University will be sent to your Columbia account.

-To apply for housing, complete the University Apartment Housing (UAH) application by the deadline indicated in your letter of admission.
-You will need your sign-up code and PID number, also included in your letter of admission.
+To apply for housing, complete the Columbia Residential application by the deadline indicated in your letter of admission.
+To apply, you will first need to successfully activate your UNI.

 Students must fulfill two immunization requirements at least 30 days prior to registering for classes.
 Students will not be able to register until the requirements are met, and late submissions will not be expedited.